-The first step is to have an Ayurvedic practitioner help you determine your Prakruti – body constitution and Vikruti – current dosha balance.
-Once that is determined Ayurveda treats the root of the imbalance which is most commonly stems from not eating according to your Prakruti or Vikruti.
+The first step is to have an Ayurvedic practitioner help you determine your prakruti (body constitution) and vikruti (current dosha balance).
+Once that is determined Ayurveda treats the root of the imbalance which most commonly stems from not eating in alignment with your prakruti or vikruti.

-Vata is composed of the elements Akasha (space) and Vayu (wind) and produces internal qualities of rooksha (dryness), laghu (lightness), sheeta (coldness), khara (roughness) and chala (mobility).
-Vata is physiologically responsible for movement of prana throughout the body including chewing, swallowing, nerve impulses, breathing, muscle movements, thinking, peristalsis, bowel movements, urination, menstruation.
+Vata is composed of the elements akasha (space) and vayu (wind).
+Vata gunas (qualities) manifest as rooksha (dryness), laghu (lightness), sheeta (coldness), khara (roughness) and chala (mobility).
+Vata is physiologically responsible for movement of prana throughout the body including chewing, swallowing, nerve impulses, breathing, muscle movements, thinking, peristalsis, bowel movements, urination and menstruation.
 When Vata element becomes elevated people may experience symptoms of anxiety, looping thoughts, forgetfulness, restlessness, insomnia, dry hair, dry nails, dry skin, dry eyes, dry bowels, constipation, gas, bloating and tremors.
 Ayurveda recommends restricting the following foods to balance and reduce improperly elevated levels of Vata in the body and mind.

 Vata aggravating foods

 - Crackers, chips, popcorn, rice cakes, dehydrated fruits

 - Cruciferous vegetables: broccoli, brussel sprouts, cabbage, cauliflower, kale

 Here’s a short video about Vata as well.